Mixtape Medley CAL. A New Crochet Blanket Pattern

 tour-of-britain-in-ottery

 In a complete random change of subject, I popped out to have a very speedy look at the Tour of Britain this morning.
-This was at the end of my road just before midday today.
-I timed it very well, I was out and back home within fifteen minutes.
+This was at the end of my road, just before midday today.
+I timed it very well; I was out and back home within fifteen minutes.

 Even more felt things.

 My main concern this time is that I have no idea about the kind of things people might like at this time of year.
-Christmas is easy as everyone is always up for buying a new decoration (or two) for the tree.
+Christmas is easy, as everyone is always up for buying a new festive decoration (or two) for the tree.
 Summer?
 Not got a clue.
 I might have misjudged this but I’ve gone for a little bit of everything.
 It’s a learning experience and I’ll find out a lot, I’m sure.

-Collection of crochet blankets.I’ve said previously that I don’t think this is the sort of event for selling baby blankets but I’m taking some anyway.
+I’ve said previously that I don’t think this is the sort of event for selling baby blankets but I’m taking some anyway.
 You never know.
-By the way, these blankets have been made over a period of a few months not just churned out in the last four weeks!
+By the way, these blankets have been made over a period of a few months, not just churned out in the last four weeks!

 Lots of felt brooches and keyrings.

 There will be loads of felt designs.
 They’re all my own designs.
 I’ve got either brooches or keyrings.
-I think the owls are my favourite.. or the fish.
+I think the owls are my favourite.. or the bedazzled fish.
 And the cats!
 The cherries look fabulously kitsch!
 I think I love them all.

 Handmade crafts